cde-ev/cdedb2/doc/source/Development_Typical_Request.rst

 What happens during a typical request?
 ======================================

+.. todo:: Where should we include this?
+Under principles?

 Here is a concrete example of how the CdEDB handles a typical request.
 Hopefully this helps the reader to understand which technologies are used and how they work together.
 We will gloss over some details to